ref2sketch/ref2sketch/README.md

                      --direction A2B
                      --gpu_ids 0

-* Set **[scope name]** uniquely.
 * For settings from original paper, use 'train' for --mode.
-However we recommend use 'train_deep' for producing better quality of model with deeper convolution layers.
+However we recommend to use 'train_deep' for producing better quality of model with deeper convolution layers.
-* To understand hierarchy of directories based on their arguments, see **directories structure** below.
+* To understand hierarchy of dataset, see **Dataset directories structure** below.

 ## Test